pingcap/docs-dm/en/glossary.md

 The load processing unit is the processing unit used in DM-worker to import the fully exported data to the downstream.
 Each subtask corresponds to a load processing unit.
 In the current documentation, the load processing unit is also referred to as the import processing unit.

+## M

+### Migrate/migration

+In the case of clearly mentioning "full", not explicitly mentioning "full or incremental", and clearly mentioning "full + incremental", use migrate/migration instead of replicate/replication.

 ## R

 ### Relay log